rustygeldmacher/marmalade/README.md

 ## Reading the number of test cases

-As shown in the example about the call to `read_num_cases` reads the next line from the file, interpreting it as an integer and assigning it to the `@num_cases` instance variable.
+As shown in the example above, the call to `read_num_cases` reads the next line from the file, interpreting it as an integer and assigning it to the `@num_cases` instance variable.
 It is functionally equivalent to the following call:

     read :num_cases, :type => :int